tinymce/tinymce-docs/plugins/annotations.md

 ---

 ## Introduction
-The TinyMCE Annotation API provides the ability to add, modify and delete annotations, listen to text selection events, and retrieve all annotations with the same annotation name.
-The annotator tags all annotations with a unique identifier (uid) in addition to providing all the functions of formatting an API in TinyMCE core.
+The TinyMCE Annotation API provides the ability to add/modify/delete annotations, listen to text selection events, and retrieve all annotations with the same annotation name.
+The annotator tags all annotations with a unique identifier (uid) in addition to providing all the functions of formatting an API in the TinyMCE core.
 This feature is accessible via `editor.annotator`.

 ## Using the Annotator Plugin